Tushar626-byte/Sparks-of-Life/README.md

 # Sparks of Life

 Welcome to the Sparks of Life project!
-This repository is dedicated to exploring the fascinating intersection of technology and biology.
+This repository is dedicated to exploring a Animation using html,css,js.

-## Description
+## Features

-Sparks of Life is an initiative to create simulations that mimic biological processes using cutting-edge technology.
-Our goal is to provide educational tools that can be used to teach complex life sciences concepts in an interactive and engaging way.
+Dynamic Sparkling Animation: Sparks of light dynamically appear and disappear at random positions on the screen.
+Customizable: Easily customize the size, color, duration, and frequency of the sparks by adjusting the parameters in the code.
 ## Getting Started

 ### Dependencies